Skip to main content

 iv) AI-Facilitated Cross-Chain Interoperability for aelf

 Incorporating AI into aelf's cross-chain interoperability framework can significantly enhance the efficiency and security of data transfer and validation processes.
-By leveraging AI-driven optimisations, aelf can ensure seamless communication and robust performance within itself between MainChain and SideChains, and more importantly with various other blockchain networks.
+By leveraging AI-driven optimisations, aelf can ensure seamless communication and robust performance within itself between MainChain and dAppChains, and more importantly with various other blockchain networks.

 Optimising Data Transfer